Brazilian passport

-The Brazilian passport (Passaporte brasileiro) is the official document for foreign travel issued by the federal government, through the Federal Police.
+Brazilian passport (Passaporte brasileiro) is the official document for foreign travel issued by the federal government, through the Federal Police.

 A new model was officially introduced in July 2015 that complies with both Mercosul and ICAO standards, and bring a new biometric cryptography method, and replaces the last model, from 2010.
 The new passport is valid for 10 years.

 As a general rule, Brazilian passports are valid for ten years from the date of issue.
 They cannot be renewed: a new passport must be obtained when the previous one has expired or a minimum validity period is required by the country to be visited.

-If a passport is lost, the replacement will be valid only for 5 or 4 yrs from the date of issuance.
+If a passport is lost, the replacement will be valid only for 5 or 4 years from the date of issuance.
 If lost and replaced again the validity of the same is 2 years.

 Brazilian passports can be ordered by mail only if is a renewal.
 The first issuance of a passport must be done in person at the Brazilian consulate that has jurisdiction over the person's residence in a foreign country.
 The instructions say that whether applying for a "new" passport or a "renewal", the same application is used.

 Brazilian citizens do not need a passport when traveling to most other South American countries (Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, Paraguay, Uruguay, Venezuela).
 For these countries, they may use just their domestic identification cards.

-Prior to July 2015, the Federal Police Department issued passports valid for five years.
-Today the 5 yrs passport is issued if is for a replacement of a lost Passport.
+Prior to July 2015, the Federal Police Department issued passports valid for five years, but now passports are only issued with five years of validity if it is a replacement for a lost passport.
+It was extended from five to ten years.

+According to the Henley Passport Index, in 2025, the Brazilian passport allows visa-free access to 170 countries, making it the 16th strongest passport in the world and the second in Latin America, tied with Argentina.